simonschoof/simonschoof.com/content/post/first-steps-fsharp.md

 **Do understand the list and seq types**

-Again as [list and sequences are also available in kotlin](https://kotlinlang.org/docs/sequences.html) this was easily to achieve.
+Since [list and sequences are also available in Kotlin](https://kotlinlang.org/docs/sequences.html), this was easy to achieve.

 ```fsharp
 let obtainYogaMusicCharts (historyItems: array<DownDogHistory.Item>) =